yo-ru/gulag-web/README.md

 - Python 3.9
 - MySQL
 - NGINX
-- Some know-how with Linux (tested on Ubuntu 18.04), PHP, and general-programming knowledge.
+- Some know-how with Linux (tested on Ubuntu 18.04), modern Python, and general-programming knowledge.

 ## Setup